https://beta.qima.com/consumer-products

 Without a PEO inspection, importers may incur a variety of other expenses.
 Fines for providing inaccurate information, penalties for undeclared goods, and tax omissions are common pitfalls that increase operational costs.
 Additionally, demurrage charges, a charge raised when the full container is not moved out of the port for unpacking within the designated time, can further inflate the cost of goods.
 These cumulative expenses not only affect your company's bottom line but can also lead to increased prices for consumers, impacting your overall market competitiveness.

-Learn more about the challenges of importing to Mexico and how the PEO can help: How to Streamline Imports to Mexico With a Pre-Customs Clearance Inspection (Previo en Origen)
+Learn more about the challenges of importing to Mexico and how PEO can help: How to Streamline Imports to Mexico With a Pre-Customs Clearance Inspection (Previo en Origen)

 How Does the PEO Inspection Process Work?